mulle-sde/mulle-sde/README.md

 Commands:
-   add            : create a source file from templates extension      : manage language and buildtool extensions init           : create a new project init-and-enter : create a new project then immediately start a subshell
+   add            : create a source file from templates commands       : list of all available commands (some undocumented) extension      : manage language and buildtool extensions init           : create a new project init-and-enter : create a new project then immediately start a subshell